jwidess/grab-o-scope/README.md

       define the screen capture process for specific oscilloscopes.

 ## Contributing
 ### Adding Support for New Oscilloscopes
 #### Python experts:
 To add support for a new oscilloscope model:

-    Define a new subclass of Grabber.
+    1. Define a new subclass of Grabber.
-    Specify an regexp IDN_PATTERN for matching the oscilloscope's IDN string.
+    2. Specify a regexp IDN_PATTERN for matching the oscilloscope's IDN string.
-    Implement a capture_screen method to retrieve the display data.
+    3. Implement a capture_screen method to retrieve the display data.
-    Add your new Grabber class to GrabOScope.KNOWN_GRABBERS.
+    4. Add your new Grabber class to GrabOScope.KNOWN_GRABBERS.

 #### Not a Python expert?
 If you have a specific oscilliscope that you want supported, do the following